KCR makes veiled attack on BJP, deplores religious fanaticism, divisiveness | Politics

 - India

-In a veiled attack on the BJP, ruling BRS president and Telangana Chief Minister K Chandrasekhar Rao, also known as KCR, on Thursday said stoking religious and caste fanaticism and divisiveness in society would lead to undesirable circumstances and a ''Taliban-like situation.''
-Rao, who addressed a public meeting after inaugurating an integrated district Collectorate at Mahabubabad, said peace, tolerance and wishing for the welfare of all are important if society is to make great progress.
+In a veiled attack on the BJP, ruling BRS president and Telangana Chief Minister K Chandrasekhar Rao, also known as KCR, on Thursday said stoking religious and caste fanaticism and divisiveness in society would lead to undesirable circumstances and a ''Taliban-like situation and like Afghanistan.''
+Rao was addressing public meetings after inaugurating an integrated district Collectorates at Mahabubabad and Kothagudem.
+He said peace, tolerance and wishing for the welfare of all are important if society is to make great progress.

 He alleged that the GSDP of Telangana did not grow as it should have as the incumbent government at the Centre failed to perform on par with the State government.